 Before any vacation, preparing a proper itinerary is very important especially when you’re traveling with children.
 However, as an experienced adventure travel blogger, I do realize the need for spontaneity every once in a while.

-Try to plan an itinerary that keeps your family entertained, but also allows for flexibility.
+Try to plan an adventure and luxury itinerary that keeps your family entertained, but also allows for flexibility.

 6.)
 Take a Getaway at a Local Attraction